The transmission spectrum of the potentially rocky planet L 98-59 c: Light Curve Analysis

-We first fit the white light curves, which provided a confidence check on the data, maximizes SNR for deriving wavelength-independent properties such as inclination and a/R$_s$, and captured the structure of residuals for each systematic model, if present.
-Determining the residuals allowed us to further de-trending of spectral curves via white light residual removal \citep{mandell2013, Haynes:2015cf}.
-While this method is suitable for M-dwarf targets that near constant flux across the bandpass, we caution that this method is not generally applicable to hotter stars.
-We fixed the orbital period, inclination, and $a/R_s$ to their values in Table~\ref{tab:l98_lit}, and only allow linear visit-long slopes, since the L~98-59 dataset only has three usable orbits covering a small amount of the out-of-transit baseline.
-As is common practice, we ignore the systematic-dominated first orbit in the white light analysis; however, the use of common-mode detrending provides the option of including that orbit in the spectral light curve analysis.
-The raw light curve, the light curve with instrumental systematics removed, and the residuals from the highest-weight systematic model are shown in Figure~\ref{fig:l98_white_curves}.
+We first fit a model to the white light curves, which provided a confidence check on the data, maximized SNR for deriving wavelength-independent properties such as inclination and a/R$_s$, and captured the structure of residuals for each systematic model, if present.
+Determining the residuals allowed further de-trending of spectral curves via white light residual removal \citep{mandell2013,deming2013,Haynes:2015cf}.
+While this method is suitable for M-dwarf targets that are near constant flux across the bandpass (including L98-59, despite the small variations in flux we see in Figure~\ref{fig:wavefit}), this method is not generally applicable to hotter stars.
+We fixed the orbital period, inclination, and $a/R_s$ to their values in Table~\ref{tab:l98_lit}, and only allowed linear visit-long slopes, since the L~98-59 dataset only had three usable orbits covering a small amount of the out-of-transit baseline.

+The unprocessed light curve, along with the light curve with instrumental systematics removed, and the residuals when the highest-weight systematic model was subtracted from the instrumentals-subtracted light curve are shown in Figure~\ref{fig:l98_white_curves}.
 The derived transit depths and center-of-transit times (T$_c$) are given in Table~\ref{tab:l98_derived}.
-We measured the white light depth to be $1620\pm{24}$~ppm.
-The derived depths are insensitive to model assumptions, varying no more than 20~ppm when linear LD was fit for, or if $a/R_s$ was fit for, or if a quadratic visit-long slope was assumed.
+The white light depth was measured to be $1620\pm{24}$~ppm.
+The derived depths are insensitive to model assumptions, varying less than 10~ppm when either a linear LD or $a/R_s$ was included in the model as fitted parameters (significantly less than 1$\sigma$), or if a quadratic visit-long slope was assumed.
 The reduced chi-squared of each fit was around 1.2, which is typical of HST white light curves.